-Stephen has advised clients across a range of sectors related to agribusiness, resources and energy, automotive, consumer/retail, and business services and technology.
-He has substantial experience with growth strategy, mergers and acquisitions, joint ventures and customer and marketing strategies.
+Stephen has advised clients across a range of sectors related to agribusiness, resources and energy, automotive, consumer goods, retail, business services and technology.
+He has substantial experience in growth strategy, joint ventures, operating model design, and leadership and talent.

-Stephen has applied his consulting expertise globally with Bain, having worked in Bain's Boston, Beijing and Hong Kong offices.
+Stephen has applied his consulting expertise globally with us, having worked in our Boston, Beijing and Hong Kong offices.
 He has been interviewed for insights on business in China by media such as The Economist, CNBC, The New York Times, and the Wall Street Journal.

-Stephen graduated from Princeton University with an AB in Economics, magna cum laude.
-He holds an MBA from the UCLA Anderson School of Management, where he graduated as a Carter Fellow.
+He holds an MBA from the UCLA Anderson School of Management, where he graduated as a Carter Fellow, and an A.B. in Economics from Princeton University.

 - “U.S. Firms Say China's Business Climate Is Warming, Survey Finds; Upbeat tone comes despite a rise in China-U.S. trade tensions and worries over regulation ,” The Wall Street Journal, January 2018